Prof. Miriam[Miri] Shefer Mossensohn

 For my Ph.D. dissertation on Ottoman hospitals in the early modern period (awarded in 2001), I conducted extensive research in Turkey, specifically in Ankara and Istanbul.
 Support for my research came from the Rothschild Foundation, the Rottenschtreich Scholarship for oustanding doctoral students in the Humanities (Council for Higher Education, Israel), and the Turkish Education Ministry.
 Additionally, I had the privilege of being affiliated with the Wellcome Institute for the History of Medicine in London.
 Following research fellowships at the Skilliter Centre for Ottoman Studies in Cambridge and the Princeton University Library, I joined the Department of Middle Eastern & African History at TAU as an Alon Fellow.

 Since 2001, I have held various academic and administrative roles, including serving as the Head of the Department of Middle Eastern and African History.
 I also coordinated the International M.A.
 Program in Middle Eastern Studies (MAMES) and the Executive M.A.
 Track in Contemporary Middle Eastern Studies.
 From 2019 to 2023, I had the honour of leading the Zvi Yavetz School of Historical Studies.
-Currently, I am the co-editor, alongside Professors Gadi Algazi and Inbal Ofer, of the academic journal Zmanim.
+Currently, I am the co-editor, alongside Professors Gadi Algazi and Gadi Sagiv, of the academic journal Zmanim.

 Research Students